w011e/llm-rag-practices/README.md

 Follow rag_intro.ipynb for further workflow.
 Cf. cleaned pipeline at the end of notebook.

-## Replace pre-built minsearch with Elasticsearch
+## Replace self-built minsearch with Elasticsearch
 Run ElasticSearch with Docker to index the documents.
 ```sh
 docker run -it \